bobohotshuai/mall-learning-macrozheng/README.md

 # mall-learning-macrozheng
-mall learning Comprehensive analysis of architecture, business, and technical key points.
+Comprehensive analysis of architecture, business, and technical key points.
 The mall project (60k+star) is an e-commerce system implemented using the current mainstream technologies.
 It covers technologies such as SpringBoot, MyBatis, Elasticsearch, RabbitMQ, Redis, MongoDB, and MySQL, and is deployed in a Docker containerized manner.